Skip to content

 Being ruthless

 It also came to light that my habit, with blogs, has been to invent new categories and tags, more or less on the fly, every time I post.
-(Not quite that bad, but there were A LOT or categories, and even more tags.)
+(Not quite that bad, but there were A LOT of categories, and even more tags.)
 I had my knuckles rapped, and then spent a while going through all of my past blogs.

 • Inventing actual relevant categories and sticking with them